alexandreborges/cfpsec/README.md

       This version:

-            * Small fixes has been introduced.
+            * Small fixes have been introduced.
             * Small structure change.

 Version 1.0.2: